“Standing on the corner…”*

 The real advantage of this renewed marriage of technē and logos is that it returns us to where we started: to the back-and-forth conversation and sharing of space-time, ideas, knowledge and intentions to create a brave new world.* As the borders knowing expand, we shrink in spacetime.
 We see this in the sciences, the networked, semi-automatic world and, most of all, by creative people building, winnowing bringing an ideal>idea>act into being.

-Or, if you like folksy, think that we have returned to small-town living.
-The question is, what kind of town (or polis) do we want?
+The question is, what kind of place/town (or polis) do we want?

 *For some, this phrase may raise the somatic specter of Huxley’s Brave New World, but its source is The Tempest, Shakespeare’s last play.
 The words express Miranda’s amazement at having been tossed ashore on a magical island by southern seas: